The following STIRF projects are funded and in progress or completed:

 Measuring patient experience and outcome in health care settings on receiving care after sexual violence: a systematic review

 Project number: 035

-This project was completed in March 2018 and awaiting final report.
+This project was completed in March 2018.

 Chem-sex, HIV, mental health and other health outcomes amongst gay, bisexual and other men who have sex with men (GBMSM): a longitudinal qualitative interview project.

 The key aim of this study is to explore how chemsex (the use of drugs such as methamphetamine, GBL, ketamine and mephedrone in sexual contexts) is effecting gay, bisexual and men who have sex with men.
 The focus of this study is to explore two areas in particular depth for their links with chemsex, namely: HIV seroconversion, and mental health.